mahnoorsheikh16/Credit-Card-Default-Prediction/README.md

 ## Datasets:
 **I. Default of Credit Card Clients**

-Dataset contains information on credit card clients in Taiwan from April 2005 to September 2005.
+[UCI dataset](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients) contains information on credit card clients in Taiwan from April 2005 to September 2005.
 It has 30,000 instances across 25 attributes, contains multivariate characteristics, and the attributes have both integer, categorical and real data types.
 The attribute summary is as follows:

 `ID`: ID of each client